Home

 What is it?

-A portable mortgage is an existing mortgage that allows you the option to "port", or transfer that mortgage to another property that you may have purchased.
+A mortgage that is portable, is an existing house loan that allows you the option to "port", or transfer that debt to another property that you may have purchased.

-You can check to see if your mortgage is portable by reading your mortgage documents and/or calling your mortgage lender.
+You can check to see if your house loan is portable by reading your contract and/or calling your lender.

 What is the Advantage?